-- Net Income: This performance objective is measured by continuous average annual growth in pro-forma consolidated net income made up of the sum of our pre-merger entities, Iberdrola USA, Inc. ("IUSA") and UIL at year-end 2014 and the company's net income at year-end 2019 calculated in accordance with US GAAP.
+- Net Income: This performance objective is measured by continuous average annual growth in pro-forma consolidated net income made up of the sum of our pre-merger entities, Iberdrola USA, Inc. and UIL at year-end 2014 and the company's net income at year-end 2019 calculated in accordance with US GAAP.
 Target performance is achieved if growth is 8%.
-This performance objective will not be satisfied if such growth is less than 6%. - Operational Efficiency (Net Debt/Adjusted EBITDA): This performance objective is measured as net debt divided by Adjusted EBITDA as of the end of the performance period.
+Threshold performance is 6% growth and this performance objective will not be satisfied if such growth is less than 6%.
+Maximum performance is achieved if growth is 10%. - Operational Efficiency (Net Debt/Adjusted EBITDA): This performance objective is measured as net debt divided by Adjusted EBITDA as of the end of the performance period.
 Target performance is achieved if the ratio is 2.7.
-This performance objective will not be satisfied if the metric is greater than 2.8.
-See Annex A to this proxy statement for a discussion of Adjusted EBITDA. - AVANGRID Share Price Performance: This performance objective is measured compared to three leading US competitors (Consolidated Edison Inc., Eversource, and Nextera) and the S&P 500 Utilities Index.
+Threshold performance is 2.8 and this performance objective will not be satisfied if the metric is greater than 2.8.
+Maximum performance is achieved if the ratio is 2.6. - AVANGRID Share Price Performance: This performance objective is measured compared to three leading US competitors (Consolidated Edison Inc., Eversource, and Nextera) and the S&P 500 Utilities Index.
 Share price performance is calculated based on the average price of the company's shares of common stock on the NYSE on the first and last trading days of the performance period.
 Target performance is achieved if the share's listing price is better than two of the four reference shares.
+Maximum performance is achieved if the share's listing price is better than three of the four reference shares.

 Iberdrola S.A.
 2014-2016 Strategic Bonus Plan.
 Messrs.
-Kump and Alcain and Ms. Duncan participated in the 2014-2016 Strategic Bonus Plan of Iberdrola, S.A. (the "Strategic Bonus Plan"), for senior officers and officers of Iberdrola, S.A. and its subsidiaries.
+Kump and Mahoney and Ms. Duncan participated in the 2014-2016 Strategic Bonus Plan of Iberdrola, S.A. (the "Strategic Bonus Plan"), for senior officers and officers of Iberdrola, S.A. and its subsidiaries.
 The Strategic Bonus Plan granted participants shares of Iberdrola, S.A. stock based on achievement of pre-established performance metrics from 2014 to 2016.
 The Strategic Bonus Plan was designed to promote loyalty and retention of senior officers and officers of Iberdrola, S.A. and its subsidiaries, including the NEOs.
-No executive officers received new awards under the Strategic Bonus Plan during 2017.
-The board of directors of Iberdrola, S.A., at the recommendation of the chairman and chief executive officer of Iberdrola, S.A. and the remuneration committee of Iberdrola, S.A., allocate a number of Iberdrola, S.A. shares to each participant at the time such officer was designated and invited to join in the Strategic Bonus Plan.
-The Strategic Bonus Plan is tied to attainment of the following key strategic objectives of Iberdrola, S.A. during the 2014 to 2016 period:
+The board of directors of Iberdrola, S.A. allocated a number of Iberdrola, S.A. shares to each participant at the time such officer was designated and invited to join in the Strategic Bonus Plan.
+Awards under the Strategic Bonus Plan were tied to attainment of certain key strategic objectives of Iberdrola, S.A. during the 2014 to 2016 period.
+Following the completion of the UIL acquisition, the board of directors of Iberdrola, S.A. declared an early termination of the Strategic Bonus Plan for participants from the company, including Messrs.
+Kump and Mahoney and Ms. Duncan effective December 31, 2015.
+The payout amount was pro-rated for the two years that had elapsed since the commencement of the Strategic Bonus Plan.
+The level of achievement was determined by the Iberdrola, S.A. board on April 25, 2017, and first installment was paid on June 16, 2017.
+The second installment was paid on March 23, 2018.
+As a result of an amendment to the Strategic Bonus Plan made in connection with the early termination, the payout was made in cash, rather than shares of Iberdrola, S.A. stock.